yenyang/Tree_Controller/Tree_Controller/LongDescription.md

 * Evergreen (Pine and Spruce)
 * Wild bushes

+Settings button to remove all trees and plants that are not part of a road, building, park, etc. Intended for those that want to start a new map but redo the trees and bushes themselves.
+(Contributed by phillycheeze)

 ## Custom sets
 Hold Ctrl to select or unselect multiple types of trees using the toolbar menu.
 Then hold Ctrl and click the custom set button to save a custom set.
 Once a set has been saved, click the custom set button to select that set.
 Hold Ctrl while switching themes to maintain the custom set.